Asymptotic Analysis for Optimal Control of the Cattaneo Model: Asymptotic Analysis

 \subsection{Compatibility Condition}

 The previous results show that we indeed have convergence of solutions of the Cattaneo equation to the ones of the heat equation for both the forward and the optimal control problem.
 In the following we additionally provide a convergence rate.
-For the stronger result, we need additional assumptions:\\ We assume that $y_0 \in H^3(\Omega) \cap H^1_0(\Omega)$, $0<M<\infty$ and $\bar u \in H^1(\Omega)$ are fixed and define the modified control space as
+For the stronger result, we require higher regularity assumptions as well as a compatibility condition, which we introduce in the following.